Data Preparation#

 VLM Fine-Tuning Data#

-For Energon/WebDataset data, create tar shards plus .nv-meta metadata and pass the dataset root to the recipe provider:
+For Energon/WebDataset data, create tar shards plus .nv-meta metadata and pass the dataset root to a recipe that already defines EnergonDatasetConfig with the appropriate task-encoder config:

 dataset.path=/data/vlm_energon \